-Summer programming and high quality tutoring during the school year or during summer programming will address unfinished learning in nearly all groups that have faced disproportionate impact from COVID-19.
-SAUs have the ability to utilized ARP ESSER funding for summer programming and enrichment programs for all students but can also utilize this funding blended with other Federal Funding to enhance programming for students furthest from opportunity.
+The Maine Department of Education will support summer learning and enrichment programs that focus on student groups that have faced disproportionate impact from COVID-19.
+The Department, community-based organizations and SAUs can utilized ARP ESSER funding for summer learning and enrichment programs for all students but can also utilize this funding blended with other Federal Funding to enhance programming for students furthest from opportunity.